by Martin Maenza

 He moved stealthily behind the bleachers in right field, heading toward the dugout area for the home team.
 “So clean,” he noted to himself softly.
 “Not one dropped wrapper, nor any spilled popcorn or discarded cups.”
 He shook his head.
 “Doesn’t seem right.
 Nothing even for the rats tonight.
 I guess that just leaves little old me.
 Hee-hee.”
 Pulling a piece of paper from his yellow-and-black-striped belt, the man squinted in the moonlight to read the words.

 “The Gotham City Giants versus the Metropolis Metros,” he said to himself.
 “Both teams look good this year.
 A big crowd is expected, as well.
 Too bad the match-up won’t be happening, because I have plans to rain on that parade!
 Ha-ha-ha-ha-ha!”

 And with that, the mysterious man slipped into the shadows of the night and was gone.

 Thirteen hours later, in the announcers booth at the very same stadium, two men went back and forth with banter as the players were on the field warming up.

 “Good afternoon to all our listeners in Gotham and the surrounding area,” the one man with brown hair said in his deep radio voice, “and welcome to the first big game of the season.
 I’m Jimmy A., and I’ll be calling the play-by-play to today’s Giants game.
 It’s a gorgeous Tuesday, the temperature is in the upper fifties and sunny.
 Perfect weather for a ballgame.”

-“I have to agree,” the other man, a blonde and slightly older, chimed in.
+“I have to agree,” chimed in the other man, who was blond and slightly older.